IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 <!-- ComponentEnd: TreeGrid -->

-The internal `BaseTransactionService` is automatically provided for `{ComponentTitle}`.
+The internal `BaseTransactionService` is automatically provided for `{ComponentName}`.
 It holds pending cell changes until the row state is submitted or cancelled.

 ## Start Row Adding Programmatically

-`{ComponentTitle}` allows to programmatically spawn the add row UI by using two different public methods.
+`{ComponentName}` allows to programmatically spawn the add row UI by using two different public methods.
 One that accepts a row ID for specifying the row under which the UI should spawn and another that works by index.
 You can use these methods to spawn the UI anywhere within the current data view.
 Changing the page or specifying a row that is e.g. filtered out is not supported.

 <!-- ComponentStart: Grid, HierarchicalGrid -->